Hello and welcome to The Rocky Safari! I’m Rocky Trifari and solo travel is my passion. I’ll help you design a travel-friendly lifestyle. 🦜

-We ate at 14 Chinese Buffets in a row during our travels.
-(But they never warned me about that small detail when I was signing up!)
+We ate at 14 Chinese buffets in a row during our travels (but they never warned me about that when I signed up!)
 Each day as our tour bus would pull up to the next Chinese buffet, I would turn my head to the window and shed a tear.
-This opportunity allowed me to gain both a large amount of experience and weight. 😉
+That opportunity allowed me to gain both a large amount of experience and weight. 😉

 Some of my other interests include birdwatching, drinking different types of tea, and of course, traveling!
 So you’ll probably read a bit about all of those things on my blog.

-Between all of the flying, to pass the time, I also enjoy doing Sudoku and reading on my Nook.
-I’ve visited more than fifteen different countries around the world (at the time of writing) and I have no intention of stopping there!
-My goal is to eventually visit every (safe) country on Earth!
-This blog chronicles that journey.
+To help pass the time while flying and moving about, I also enjoy solving Sudoku and reading books on my Kindle.
+I have now visited more than fifteen different countries around the world (as of the time of writing) and I have no intention of stopping there!
+My goal is to eventually visit every country on Earth!

-Using money earned from this blog and my digital nomad gig, I was able to pay for my entire trip in cash without creating a cent of debt afterward.
-On my blog, I teach others how to make it possible.
+Using money earned from this blog and other digital nomad gigs, I was able to pay for my entire trip in cash without creating a cent of debt afterward.
+On my blog, I teach others how to make this possible by making money online.

 For those of you who know your MBTI personality type, I am an INFJ which is the least common of the 16 Myers-Briggs personality types, especially in men.
-They say INFJs are the old-souls, the listeners, the care-takers, and the advocates who seek to create a better world.
+They say INFJs are the old souls, the listeners, the caretakers, and the advocates who seek to create a better world.

 With stats like those, you can imagine why I might feel like a bit of a square peg in a round hole trying to fit into society.
 But what makes us unique can also be our greatest strengths.
 So much like a bird, I’m going to do what comes naturally to me, spread my wings, and fly.